Hypoplastic left heart syndrome (HLHS) is a severe congenital heart defect in which the left side of the heart is underdeveloped.

-In addition to the most common form of HLHS shown in the above animation, there are a number of complex cardiac conditions with variations in the structures as described.
-In these children, where one ventricle is also small (sometimes called "HLHS variants," ) the treatment strategy is similar to those with the more typical HLHS, which is shown in the three animations below.
+In addition to the most common form of HLHS shown in the animation below, there are a number of complex cardiac conditions with variations in the structures as described.
+In these children, where one ventricle is also small (sometimes called "HLHS variants" ) the treatment strategy is similar to those with the more typical HLHS, which is shown in the animations below.

 The following symptoms of hypoplastic left heart syndrome may be present at birth or several days later:

 Often, hypoplastic left heart syndrome is diagnosed before birth, with fetal echocardiogram (ultrasound).
-Our Fetal Heart Program will prepare a plan for delivery and care immediately after birth.
+Our Fetal Heart Program can help you prepare a plan for delivery and care immediately after birth.

 Sometimes HLHS is diagnosed hours or days after birth and the baby will need immediate therapy.
 Diagnosis of HLHS may require some or all of these tests:

-Once at The Children's Hospital of Philadelphia, your baby will need intravenous (IV) medicines, and possibly a ventilator for help with breathing.
-Cardiologists and cardiac nurses in our Tabas Cardiac Intensive Care Unit (CICU) will immediately begin procedures to help stabilize your baby.
+Once at Children's Hospital of Philadelphia, your baby will need intravenous (IV) medicines, and possibly a ventilator for help with breathing.
+A team of dedicated cardiac critical care medicine specialists in our Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) will immediately begin procedures to help stabilize your baby.

 Frequent surveillance in infancy and early childhood is important to minimize risk factors for the eventual Fontan operation.
 Your child will also need a customized series of diagnostic tests between the planned stages of surgery, and throughout childhood.
 Additional surgical or catheter therapies, or in rare cases heart transplantation, may also be recommended.

 Though early outcomes for patients with single ventricle heart defects after staged reconstruction have improved dramatically, the period between the Norwood procedure and the Glenn operation remains a very vulnerable time for infants.
-CHOP created the Infant Single Ventricle Monitoring Program to focus on the care and monitoring of infants with single ventricle heart defects between the first and second reconstructive surgeries.
+CHOP created the Infant Single Ventricle Monitoring Program to focus on the care and monitoring of infants with single ventricle heart defects, such as HLHS, between the first and second reconstructive surgeries.

 Children who have had surgical reconstruction for HLHS require life-long care by a cardiologist experienced in congenital heart disease.
 Sometimes they experience serious health problems.
 Many remain on medication, and additional surgeries may be required.

 Patients with Fontan circulation are referred to as single ventricle patients.
-As these patients get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
-CHOP has a special program, the Single Ventricle Survivorship Program, that specializes in the care of these patients, and is researching improved treatments for them.
+As these patients get older, doctors are recognizing that, while some do fine, many experience complications.
+These complications can include lung, liver and gastrointestinal diseases.
+CHOP has a special program, the Single Ventricle Survivorship Program, that specializes in the care of these patients and is researching improved treatments for them.